czerwonk/routing-rocks-policy-role/README.md

 Given the following situation:
 * we are AS202739 (routing-rocks) located in DUS
-* we want to peer with AS206356 Freifunk Essen on DE-CIX DUS and FRA
+* we want to peer with AS206356 Freifunk Essen on DE-CIX DUS and FRA using prefix limits
 * DE-CIX FRA is a remote peering
 * we will only configure 1 router
 * we have an downstream with the imaginary ASN 12345 announcing AS_EXAMPLE